Skip to main content

 Farrar, Straus and Giroux | 9780374614973 | Published October 1, 2024

 Deborah Levy’s vital literary voice speaks about many things.
 On footwear: “It has always been very clear to me that people who wear shoes without socks are destined to become my friends and lovers.”
 On public parks: “A civic garden square gentles the pace of the city that surrounds it, holding a thought before it scrambles.”
+On Elizabeth Hardwick: “She understands what is at stake in literature.”
 On the conclusion of a marriage: “It doesn’t take an alien to tell us that when love dies we have to find another way of being alive.”
-Levy shares with us her most tender thoughts as she traces and measures her life against the backdrop of different literary imaginations; each page is a beautiful, questioning composition of the self.
+Levy shares with us her most tender thoughts as she traces and measures her life against the backdrop of different literary imaginations.
 THE POSITION OF SPOONS is full of wisdom and astonishments and brings us into intimate conversation with one of our most insightful, intellectually curious writers.

 The Sequel by Jean Hanff Korelitz - Fiction, Psychological Suspense, Psychological Thriller, Suspense, Thriller